tharumbun/cambopedia/src/content/posts/book-nicholas-coffill-photography-in-cambodia.md

 ---
-title: "Photography in Cambodia"
+title: "Photography in Cambodia: 1866 to the Present by Nicholas Coffill"
 image: "https://cdn.cambopedia.com/img/phnom-penh-koh-noreah-bridge.jpg"
 date: 2026-03-10
 categories:
   - "book"
 ---

-## Book Review: *Photography in Cambodia: 1866 to the Present* by Nicholas Coffill
+## Book review: *Photography in Cambodia: 1866 to the Present* by Nicholas Coffill

 In a country where history is often told through ruins, memories, and scars, photography offers another powerful archive. *Photography in Cambodia: 1866 to the Present* by Nicholas Coffill is a remarkable attempt to trace Cambodia’s modern history through the lens of those who photographed it.
 More than just a photography collection, the book reads like a visual history of the nation itself.